 select few.
 Additionally, the industry has seen a trend in

 membrane/nosing joint systems of cheapening the system by

-massively aggregate loading the nosing material.
+massive aggregate loading the nosing material.
 The result is that the

 material is supplied too brittle to handle temperature changes and impact

-loading and results in premature failure.
+loading that results in premature failure.

 Without the cooperation of all involved and a shift in the relationships,

 communication, and emphasis given to expansion joint treatment, stadiums

 contrast, projects like the under-construction Phillies Ballpark and Keyspan Park on Coney Island, have demonstrated that a different